 Architecture and Measurements of the Duomo in Florence

-The cathedral of Florence follows a fairly typical Gothic Latin cross basilica layout of a higher central nave with two narrower side aisle and a protruding transept.
+The cathedral of Florence follows a fairly typical Gothic Latin cross basilica layout of a higher central nave with two narrower side aisles and a protruding transept.
 However, rather than the conventional transept nave, the transept and choir end in rounded apses formed by the five sides of an octagon.

 The Duomo in Florence was designed to be the largest church in the world and was the largest in the world at the time of its completion in 1436.
 Many other cities in Italy also planned this honor — Florence was unambitious compared to uncompleted projects in for example Siena and Bologna, where finance halted the megalomaniac projects long before the laws of gravity could interfere.

-The measurements of the cathedral in Florence:
+The measurements of the cathedral in Florence (Duomo di Firenze):

 - Building area: 8,300 square meters (89,340 sq ft)